Partial Shipment and Redelivery: How to Do It Right [Q&A]

 1. First, we have shipments that are intended to be shipped in parts.
 In this scenario, a shipper and a buyer agree that goods will be transported not in a single batch but separately.

-What happens instead is that the customer expects delivery in full but can only accept a partial order because of certain issues with the goods.
+Instead, the customer expects delivery in full but can only accept a partial delivery because of certain issues with the goods.

-In this scenario, the delivery driver takes some items back to the depot and essentially facilitates a return.
+In this scenario, the delivery driver returns some items to the depot and facilitates a return.

 Why do goods get rejected?